lithictech/suma/docs/marketing.md

 Modeling for the `Suma::Marketing` namespace is relatively straightforward for a marketing domain:

 - *Campaigns* represent the messages being sent.
+  They are localized, and the correct message body is automatically sent to the member's preferred language.
 - *Lists* can be used to send a campaign to many recipients.
+- *Dispatches* keep track of the messages being sent to recipients, and links the campaigns back to Signalwire messages.

 When the campaign is sent, a background job dispatches SMS through Signalwire.